 How much a trucker earns in the USA and how to become one: the experience of an immigrant from Ukraine

-$ 8 billion in revenue is not the budget of the leading country in the world, but the revenue of the freight transportation industry in the USA for 2018.
-In America, with their help deliver more than 70% of all cargo.
-And although due to the trade war with China, pandemics and protests, the volume of transportation and payment decreased, the truck driver remains a profession that guarantees stable and decent earnings, writes "Voice of America".
+The $ 8 billion in revenue is not the budget of a leading country in the world, but the revenue of the US cargo transportation industry for 2018.
+In America, more than 70% of all goods are delivered with their help.
+And although due to the trade war with China, the pandemic and protests, the volume of traffic and payments have decreased, the truck driver remains a profession that guarantees a stable and decent income.
+"Voice of America".

-How to become the so-called truck driver in the United States and how much it costs to obtain a driver’s license for commercial vehicles, said the Ukrainian driver during a stop in Denver, Colorado.
-Ruslan Potushansky is one of the 3,5 million truck drivers in the United States.
+How to become a so-called truck driver in the United States and how much it costs to get a commercial vehicle driver's license, a Ukrainian driver told during a stop in Denver, Colorado.
+Ruslan Potushansky is one of 3,5 million truck drivers in the United States.

 Earlier this year, the Ukrainian migrant Ruslan Potushansky decided to try his hand at the profession of a trucker.
 According to him, a lot of Ukrainians in the USA work in the trucking business.
 Most of them do not see their family, but this work gives them the opportunity to support her, help their relatives in Ukraine, and indeed just work.

-By education, Ruslan is a military financier.
+Ruslan is a military financier by education.
 In the United States, he first had to master the skills of a builder.
-He was engaged in the organization of tourist trips.
-Subsequently, he received the right to drive commercial trucks: for this you must be a US citizen or have a green card (permanent resident card), or immigration status, which gives the right to work.
-Training in a driving school lasts 3-12 weeks and costs from 1500 to 6000 dollars, depending on the educational institution and staff.
-Drivers undergo a medical examination, pass theoretical and practical exams.
+He was also involved in organizing tourist trips.
+Subsequently, he received the license to drive commercial trucks: for this you need to be a US citizen or have a green card (permanent resident card), or immigration status, which gives the right to work.
+Driving school tuition lasts 3-12 weeks and costs between $ 1500 and $ 6000, depending on the institution and state.
+Drivers undergo medical examinations, theoretical and practical exams.

 Most of America has very good roads, says the truck driver.
 So an average of 700 miles (just over 1100 kilometers) can be driven per day.
 A novice trucker can count on average at 50 cents per mile on the road.
 About $ 50 a year.
 If the driver owns the truck, then at full load can earn twice as much.
 However, coronavirus significantly reduced the earnings of truckers.

-“It was a very profitable business a couple of years ago,” says Ruslan. - A lot of people bought their trucks and worked for them themselves.
-Sometimes they put another driver in and thanks to this they earned pretty good money.
-But now, freight prices have fallen, and the same number of trucks left.
-Over time, relations with China deteriorated, then also coronavirus, and the market situation itself makes many people work almost to zero. ”
+“It was a very profitable business a couple of years ago,” Ruslan says. - A lot of people bought their trucks and worked for them themselves.
+Sometimes they put another driver and earned pretty good money thanks to this.
+But now the prices for goods have fallen, and the number of trucks remains the same.
+Over time, relations with China deteriorated, followed by the coronavirus, and the very situation on the market forces many people to work almost to zero. "

 Ruslan works 3 weeks in a row, rests at home in Miami for a week.
 He came up with his own way to relieve fatigue and maintain physical fitness during a long drive.